domino14/Webolith/misc/channels.md

 To get two column layout, need to divide the entire viewport into a row of two columns.
 Then within each column layout the remainder of the app.

-Issues:
-- Reloading second window while first is going on, then guessing something in ifrst window, breaks wrongwordhash in second window